MicrosoftDocs/partner-center-pr.hu-hu/partner-center/payout-faq.md

 #### <a name="how-do-i-set-my-account-to-not-receive-payment"></a>Hogyan beállítani a fiókomat, hogy ne kapjon fizetést?
-A [kifizetés a kifizetési profilban](https://partner.microsoft.com/dashboard/commercial-marketplace/overview)is megtartható; Egyszerűen jelölje be a **megtartás gombot**.
-A Microsoft csak akkor kapja meg a fizetést, ha kiadja a megtartást.
+A [kifizetés a kifizetési profilban](https://partner.microsoft.com/dashboard/commercial-marketplace/overview)is tarthat.
+Ehhez be kell tartania a **holdot** , és a Microsoft csak akkor fizet, ha kiadja a megtartást.

 #### <a name="why-do-i-receive-in-a-different-currency-than-the-purchase-currency"></a>Miért kapom a kifizetést más pénznemben, mint a vásárlási pénznem?